Last year for wild bison in Germany

 Doomed to fail?

 Looking at other examples where large herbivores remained within a fenced area, this interim solution might be doomed to fail.
 The best example is the Dutch Oostvaarderplassen.
 In this fenced area, herbivores had unlimited opportunities to grow and expand without natural control.
+They were reintroduced there based on the hypothesis bison as large herbivores make the functioning of the ecosystems more natural.
 Big predators such as wolves were not able to bring natural balance in the local system, as they could not access the perimeter.
 As a result, the number of herbivores grew beyond proportion and consumed practically all vegetation.
 After many protests, this led to additional feeding in harsh times and climaxed with culling of thousands of animals.
 If Germany keeps their former wild European bison in a closed area where they can grow, at some point the population will be too big.
 What is next, are we going to kill the bison?
 Are we letting them starve of ‘natural death’ because of lack of food?
 Do we start with additional feeding programmes?
 Or are we capturing European bison and transport them elsewhere to move the problem to another location?
 It is of crucial importance to keep the European bison in an open and dynamic ecosystem, where natural enemies like the wolf can fulfil their important role as ecosystem engineer.

 7 thoughts on “Last year for wild bison in Germany”

 Put bison in the Thuringian Forrest in southern germany.
 850 sq miles.

 Thank you for your comment.
 To avoid any confusion for our international readers, I’ve updated the terminology of the bison into European bison.